Log in to the Representative Console

 Once you log in, the console will open, and a BeyondTrust icon will appear in your computer’s system tray.
 If you close the console but remain logged in, you can reopen the window by double-clicking the system tray icon or by right-clicking the icon and selecting Show Window.

-Your administrator may require you to be on an unrestricted network to log in to the console.
-This network restriction may apply only the first time you log in or every time.
+Your administrator might require you to be on an unrestricted network to log in to the console.
+This network restriction might apply only the first time you log in or every time.
+This restriction does not apply to rep invites.

 If you lose your connection, the representative console attempts to reconnect for 60 seconds.
 If your connection is restored within this time, your representative console reopens, restoring all of your open sessions.
 If the connection cannot be restored within this time, your sessions fall back according to the rules set on /login > Configuration > Options, and you are prompted to retry login or quit.